gdombiak/OctoPrint-OctoPod/README.md

 a snapshot of any of them.
 Even if the cameras are not connected to OctoPrint you can still include a snapshot of the camera.

+The plugin also has support for [IFTTT](https://ifttt.com/home).
+Build your own integration leveraging events fired by this plugin.
+Enter your [IFTTT Key](https://ifttt.com/maker_webhooks) and create your Applets.

 This is the complete list of supported notifications:
 1. Print finished (includes camera snapshot) or at specific progress percentages
 1. Print reached specified layers (requires [DisplayLayerProgress plugin](https://plugins.octoprint.org/plugins/DisplayLayerProgress/))